SchokiCoder/hui/docs/goals.md

 There are optional features which can only be implemented after the final release state (aka version 1.0.0) has been reached.
 The features or their implementation can not contradict any non-optional goal, if it does it can not be released.
+Provide as patches when not that necessary.

 # Optional Roadmap

-## v1.1.0 Header: configurable align

-## v1.2.0 GNU-style command line operands

-Add GNU-style options as aliases to the POSIX ones.

-## v1.3.0 Configurable keys
+## Configurable basics

+Keys:

 - command key (key that needs to be pressed and that will be displayed as first in the command line)